Updated May 8, 2023

 - Eat a small number of crackers before you get out of bed.

 - Get up slowly

-- Try to eat more carbohydrates, like bread and pasta.
-Avoid spicy and greasy foods.
+- Try to eat more carbohydrates, like bread and pasta, and avoid spicy and greasy foods.

 - Try ginger tea or ginger ale to settle your stomach.

-First trimester pregnancy fatigue is very common.
-Fatigue is an indication you may need more rest.
+First-trimester pregnancy fatigue is very common and is an indication you may need more rest.

 - Sit down frequently and put your feet up.

 Read our post (below) to see our full list of tips to fight fatigue during pregnancy: